GoogleChrome/web.dev/src/site/content/en/blog/codelab-payment-and-address-form-best-practices/index.md

 ## Step 4: Disable the payment button once the form is submitted.

 You should consider disabling a submit button once the user has tapped or clicked it—especially when the user is making payment.
-Many users click buttons repeatedly, even if they're working fine.
+[Many users tap or click buttons repeatedly]((https://baymard.com/blog/users-double-click-online)), even if they're working fine.
 That can cause problems with payment processing and add to server load.

 Add the following JavaScript to your `js/main.js` file: